jravolio/FocoNoCafe/README.md

 The site is online! you can visit it [here](https://foconocafe.com)!
 If you have any problem please contact me! ✉️

 ## - Technologies 🚀️
-On this project i used Vite the app and figma to plan the layout, i used React-Router to make the multipage and styled components to the css.
+On this project i used Vite and figma to plan the layout, i used React-Router to make the multipage and styled-components to the css.

 ## - How to setup ⛳
 First clone this project using: